intel/vscode-oneapi-devcloud-connector/README.md

 ## Known Issues

-* Connection via proxy is not available currently.

 * Do not create two or more connections at the same time.
 This case is not supported at this time.